gabhijit/gabhijit-github-io-blog/content/2017/fast-vector-operations.md

 ```

-This looked clean.
+This looks good so far.
 To test this, I had a toy data that I was experimenting with just small data of 20 or so rows (I often use such toy data when iterating over an approach, so that you don't end up spending a lot of time in loading the data itself.)
 Indeed, this approach is about *20-40 times faster*, based on some simple `time.time()` time delta computation.
-So the basic intuition is right, it's indeed very fast or Is it?.
+So the basic intuition was right, so it was worthwhile following this line of thought and  find out how fast the 'vector' operation was on the actual dataset about 1500 items, about 6000-7000 rows and about 4-5 columns.
 While, I have a reasonable working knowledge of `pandas`, I am far from an expert and have only some background in `numpy`.
 So I did not have an idea about how the particular pieces might be implemented (eg. `transpose` here.).
-Surely, basic test also suggests, it's worth a try.
-So now we take the code and run it against 'real data' - about 3000 (about 150 times original data) rows per `DataFrame` in a Panel, and the same code now runs about *3-4 times slower* than the first List Comprehension based approach.
+So when the above two approaches were compared on the actual dataset, the 'vector' approach was actually *3-4 times slower* than the first List Comprehension based approach.
 Oops!
 Seriously?
 First impression in such cases is something else must be wrong.
 So I started looking at explanations, while the former I was running on my desktop, dedicated CPU and the latter I was running on a VPS, could that be a problem?
 May be I should eliminate that variable first.
 So I tried the 'toy data' on the VPS, still the results are about the same.
-So clearly, something else is wrong.
+So clearly, something else is happening.

 The next question was - how do I find out?
 My first (and quite wrong at that honestly) effort would be to use the `dtrace` support in Python and use some `perf` counters or tracing tools from the [bcc](https://github.com/iovisor/bcc) to find out.
 Incidentally, that support is not there in Python 2.7 I am having on my Ubuntu machine.
 So what next?
 Let's run Python's native profilers and find out.
 Is the intuition even correct?
 So ran a simple profiling experiment by using the `cProfile` and `pstats`.
-The code looks like following - fairly straight forward.
+The code looks like following - is fairly straight forward.

 For the 'Vector' method -